mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   and comment lines describing what less obvious ones are for.

-  Intended to be used as a template for creating required ``config.ini`` file to upload to RP2xxx, but can be also useful to track changes in wrt new features, modified defaults and such, when updating to new code from this repo.
+  Intended to be used as a template for creating required ``config.ini`` file to upload to device, but can be also useful to track changes in wrt new features, modified defaults and such, when updating to new code from this repo.

 - `webui.js <webui.js>`_ - JavaScript frontend code for WebUI data visualization.